hsyl20/ghc-cross-compilation/index.rst

   code may invoke native functions which would be different depending on the target.
 We really ought to execute TH code compiled for the GHC host in all cases.

+  Note that the core interpreter is still useful for the "stage 1 compiler" usse-case where the ABI has changed, and one doesn't want use ``iserv``.
+  Assuming the sane case of only wanting portable or host platform semantics, we *still* cannot use the regular internal interpreter because the ABI of GHC itself and the programs it produces doesn't match.

 - an STG interpreter could be used too (e.g. `ministg
   <http://hackage.haskell.org/package/ministg>`_)

+- Perhaps we could use only bytecode rather than core, but we would have to virtualize the interactions between the compiler and the interpreter.
+  This is in constrast to the usual trick of having the internal interpreter treat the rest of compiler as yet another native code library, just one that happens to be statically linked with the interpreter itself.

+\[Aside: @Ericsos2314 thinks the more interpreters, the merrier!
+Let's have definitional interpreters for all our language for both to actually be used downsream, and to act as "living standards" and oracles in tests.
+It is said that the current rewrite rules basically provide all the small steps.
+Well, it would be cool to automatically go from those small steps into a realistic big-step inerpreter.]

 Cabal: Setup.hs
 ---------------